sourdzl/sourdzl_env/README.md

-# Clone my environment/preferences.  in progress, but working!
+# Clone my environment/preferences.  in progress, but semi-working!

-* To Run
+* To run, clone the repository and do
 ```
 ./run.sh
-./brew.sh
-./dock.sh
-./osx_settings.sh
 ```

 That's it!
-Relies on dotbot to symlink things like '~/.vimrc' to the local file vimrc
+Relies on dotbot to symlink things like '~/.vimrc' to the local file vimrc.

-This is just for OS X (assuming docker is in place for linux envs).
+# This will delete existing .zsh_profile, .zshrc, .gitconfig files, and is intended only for running on fresh computers.

+This is for OS X.  It configures hot corners and much more responsive keyboard and mouse/trackpad, along with a reduced Dock and some basic applications installed via brew.